MohammedRehanAlam/AI-THub/README.md

 - Dark and light theme support
 - Responsive layout for all screen sizes
 - Sidebar navigation for easy access to features
+- Custom SVG logos for different AI providers

+### AI Provider Integration
+The app integrates with multiple AI providers:
+- OpenAI (GPT models)
+- Google AI (Gemini models)
+- Anthropic (Claude models)
+- OpenRouter (multi-provider access)
+- Groq (fast inference for open-source models)

+Each provider has a custom SVG logo that adapts to the app's theme.

 ### Additional Features
 - Translation history
 - Favorite translations
 - Language auto-detection
 - Offline mode support

+## SVG Implementation

+This project uses `react-native-svg` and `react-native-svg-transformer` to handle SVG files:

+- SVG files are stored in `/assets/API_Providers_Logos/`
+- React components for each logo are in `/app/components/LogoIcons.tsx`
+- The components adapt to the app's theme (dark/light mode)

+To add a new SVG logo:
+1. Add the SVG file to `/assets/API_Providers_Logos/`
+2. Create a new component in `/app/components/LogoIcons.tsx`
+3. Import and use the component where needed

 ## EAS Update